-NPR and its co-counsel, including Whitten Burrage, represented the Chickasaw and Choctaw Nations in an historic settlement with the federal government.
+NP and its co-counsel, including Whitten Burrage, represented the Chickasaw and Choctaw Nations in a historic settlement with the federal government.
 The litigation involved allegations that the federal government mismanaged over 1.3 million acres of land and timber belonging to the Chickasaw and Choctaw Nations.
-Along with co-counsel, NPR conducted comprehensive fact and expert discovery—including analyzing millions of pages of historical trust related documents, and taking or defending 37 depositions across the country.
-NPR also played an integral role in settlement negotiations and the mediation process, which was overseen by court-appointed Special Master and former federal judge, John Robertson (Ret.).
+Along with co-counsel, NPR conducted comprehensive fact and expert discovery—including analyzing millions of pages of historical trust-related documents, and taking or defending 37 depositions across the country.
+NP also played an integral role in settlement negotiations and the mediation process, which was overseen by court-appointed Special Master and former federal judge, John Robertson (Ret.).

-Along with co-counsel at Whitten Burrage, the Chickasaw and Choctaw Nations were represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley and associates Drew Pate, Lisa Baldwin and Trey Duck.
+Along with co-counsel at Whitten Burrage, the Chickasaw and Choctaw Nations were represented by NP partners Bradley Beckworth, Jeffrey Angelovich, Susan Whatley, Lisa Baldwin, Drew Pate, and Trey Duck.